-The Scanlan & Theodore baby wool knit cardigan and “matching” boatneck jumper I purchased about 10 years ago.
-I often wear them together as a twinset (I describe them as “matching” because they are made from the same wool and constructed in the same way, even though they weren’t sold or marketed as a twinset).
+The Scanlan & Theodore baby wool knit cardigan and “matching” boatneck jumper I purchased about 20 years ago.
+I often wear them together as a twinset (I describe them as “matching” because they are made from the same wool and constructed in the same way, even though they weren’t sold as a twinset).
 The great thing about matching pieces or twinsets is that you get as much wear from them as separates as you do as a set.
 And being black, naturally, the list of possibilities are endless.

-So it just goes to show how, if you stick to classic basics in plain unadorned styles and colours, you’ll get years of wear – as I have.
+So it just goes to show how, if you stick to classic basics in plain unadorned styles and colours, you’ll get years of wear — as I have.
 You’re only limited by your creativity.
 However, I would stop short of suggesting that these are investment pieces as I didn’t pay a small fortune for them.
-But in essence they are, as their cost per wear ratio has given me a great return for my initial investment.
+But in essence they are, as their cost per wear ratio has given me a great return on my initial investment.

 (Oh, and mum, if you’re reading this, yes I’ve should have ironed the scarf!!!
 But it’s a little tricky when you’re working on location.
 Nowhere to plug the iron in!)